jw9603/Text_Classification/README.md

 bash run_bert.sh
 ```

+However, since both rnn and cnn models were learned through ensemble learning(run.sh), if drop_cnn or drop_rnn factor is given in the test process,
+there is no need to learn rnn and cnn separately.
 Rnn and Cnn are learned through train.py, and the arguments are as follows.
 ```
 $ python train.py --asdf